-The works draws attention to the detrimental impact that plastics have on the marine environment.
-Objects found on the North-Northumberland coastline are used within mark-making processes.
-Many of the objects had been re-purposed or adapted by fishermen when I found them; a testament to resourcefulness, long before the notion of re-cycling became fashionable.
-The accumulative nature of the mark-making parallels the seemingly never-ending glut of plastics washed ashore daily.
+Objects found on the Northumberland coastline utilised within mark-making processes - highlighting the detrimental impact that plastics have on the marine environment.
+Many of the objects had been re-purposed by fishermen when I found them; a testament to resourcefulness, long before the notion of re-cycling became fashionable.
+The accumulative nature of the mark-making processes, parallels the seemingly never-ending glut of plastics washed ashore daily.
 There is a performative element to the mark-making; whereby repetition and intuition merge.
 Surrendering to the unconscious, allows the maker to tune into flowing forms.
 Theodor Schwenk's, 1965 book Sensitive Chaos - 'Flowing Forms in Air and Water', has informed this theory.
 Within the book, Schwenk states that “the flow of water can turn out to be curvilinear, gliding, meandering, oscillating, rhythmically ebbing and flowing, going forth and returning”

-Objects and processes include - a kayak paddle with four markers pens inserted into drilled holes led by twine via the makers hand, walking in circles and and arcs across the paper.
+a kayak paddle with four markers pens inserted into drilled holes led by twine via the makers hand, perfect circles can be formed, with a little ballast.

-A cast-iron sash window weight (found attached to a lobster marker - pole to provide ballast at the bottom of a buoy) suspended, taped tight together with a refillable indian-ink marker, the nib when pressed expels ink - a quick rotational spin of the weight sprays cascading ink onto the paper.
+a cast-iron sash window weight, found attached to a marker - pole to provide ballast at the bottom of a buoy.
+Suspended and taped together with a refillable ink marker.
+The nib when pressed expels ink - spinning the weight vigourously, sprays cascading ink onto the paper.

-A length of guttering turned upside down with two pens inserted into drilled holes, nibs slightly proud of plastic - twine either side, enables participants to push - pull together to create linear marks.
+a length of guttering turned upside down with two pens inserted into drilled holes.
+Twine attached either side, enables participants to push - pull together to create linear marks.